 Does Platinum scratch?

 Does Platinum scratch easily?
 Every day, buyers ask the Serendipity Diamonds team about the durability of Platinum for everyday wear.
-Consequently, I decided to write this article to help answer this frequently asked question.

 The appearance of a brand new Platinum ring

 Brand spanking and newly polished, the surface of Platinum is mirror-like in appearance.
 This reflective quality should be apparent in all precious metal jewellery unless specifically finished with a textured or patterned effect.

 The image below shows the appearance, typical of both Platinum and Palladium, appearing here with flush set diamonds.